rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

    1. `nltest /parentdomain` should return the domain name configured within the GMSACredentialSpec
    2. `nltest /query` should return `NERR_Success`, indicating no error was encountered contacting the domain controller
    3. `nltest /sc_query:<YOUR_DOMAIN_NAME>` should return `NERR_Success`, indicating no error was encountered contacting the domain controller
+7. Connect to the service over the newly created node port, and login using an active directory user when prompted.
+This user should be different from the GMSA impersonation account username and password.
-7. Delete the sample Workload
+8. Delete the sample Workload
-8. Uninstall the Rancher gMSA Account Provider Chart
+9. Uninstall the Rancher gMSA Account Provider Chart
-9. Start to remove the CCG Plugin Installer Helm application
+10. Start to remove the CCG Plugin Installer Helm application
    1. First, modify the Helm release and change the `action` field to `uninstall` to uninstall the plugin
    2. Wait for the new ccg plugin installer container to deploy and initialize
    3. Remove the Helm release from the cluster
-10. SSH into each node, and ensure that the files listed in `Expected Files For The Plugin Installer Post Uninstall` exist
+11. SSH into each node, and ensure that the files listed in `Expected Files For The Plugin Installer Post Uninstall` exist
-11. SSH into each node, and Run the `cleanup.ps1` script and ensure that the files listed in `Expected Files For The Plugin Installer Post Installer` **no longer exist.**
+12. SSH into each node, and Run the `cleanup.ps1` script and ensure that the files listed in `Expected Files For The Plugin Installer Post Installer` **no longer exist.**

 ## Expected Files For The Plugin Installer Post Install
 After initial installation, the following files should exist on each host: